Unity-Technologies/com.unity.multiplayer.docs/docs/getting-started/helloworldintro.md

 1. Select the new Gameobject
 1. Click **Add Component** in the Inspector Tab
 1. Select MLAPI from the list shown
-1. Select NetworkingManager Component from the list displayed.
+1. Select NetworkManager Component from the list displayed.
-1. Inside the NetworkingManger component tab,
+1. Inside the NetworkManger component tab,
 1. Locate the  NetworkTransport field.
 1. click "Select Transport"
 1. Select UnetTransport.